 Members of the Media

 Commercial use of MSHP is discouraged.
 However, if a project is permitted, applicable staff and use fees will apply to properly compensate MSHP for time, staff, resources, etc. The fees will be higher than cost/break-even due to lost work and staffing hours.
 MSHP is a non-profit organization.
-The Marketing Manager can wave this requirement and any fees.
+The Chief of Marketing can wave this requirement and any fees.

 Creation of stock photography of MSHP is not permitted.